My Dream Day

 I wake up in my warm bed, buried under several heavy quilts.
 I’m in my bedroom, laying next to my husband, in our modest cabin in the mountains of western Montana.
 I’m surrounded by several windows with lots of early morning sunlight pouring through, and I can smell coffee coming from the kitchen.
 Our house has three bedrooms, and two bathrooms, the house itself is about 1500 square feet or so, and one story.

-[Update as of August 2022: We have an 1,800 square foot house with four bedrooms, a home office, two indoor bathrooms, and a snazzy little outhouse.
+Update as of June 2023: We have a 1,600-square-foot house with four bedrooms, a home office, two indoor bathrooms, and a snazzy little outhouse.
 We’re in the far northwestern corner of Montana, about 4,200 feet up in the Salish Mountains.
-It’s 2.5 stories instead of one; sometimes I wish it were one floor so it could be more accessible, but I genuinely love our home.
+It’s 2.5 stories instead of one; sometimes I wish it were one floor so it could be more accessible for guests, but I genuinely love our home.
 We have two southern-exposure windows and a skylight in our bedroom.
 There are big windows and three more skylights throughout the rest of our house.
-I never smell coffee in the mornings when I wake up because I now grind my own beans and use a french press.
-2017-Sarah was sorely missing out by using pre-ground coffee and a drip machine].
+I never smell coffee in the mornings when I wake up because I now grind my own beans and use a French press.
+2017-Sarah was sorely missing out by using pre-ground coffee and a drip machine.

 I climb out of bed and leave my husband to wake up at his own leisure.
 I pull on my clothes and boots and head to the barn to feed, coffee mug in hand, my dog, Blair, by my side.

-[2022: Blair is still with us, and he is still right by my side when I feed and water the critters].
+2023: My husband leaves for work before sunrise; I get up just after.
+Blair is still with us, and he is still right by my side when I feed and water the critters.
+I also have two sweet little shadows, my son and my daughter, to go with me.

 Our barn is on the smaller side.
 It has two stalls for horses on one side, and on the other it has a mini tack/feed room, and a long ‘stall’ suitable for sick or pregnant goats and cattle.
 Both sides of the barn have a lean-to attached, for shade and shelter for animals on one end, and to store round bales and machinery on the other.
 The barn has two main groups of pastures extending from it, though the entire property is fenced in, complete with a gate and cattle guard at the driveway entrance.
 To the side of the barn, sits a hen house and its corresponding run.
 Just down from that sits a wood house, and sets of solar panels.

-[2022: We don’t have a barn built yet but we have decided on a build site and we’ll be using lumber from our own property to make it.
+2023: We don’t have a barn built yet but we have decided on a build site and we’ll be using lumber from our own property to make it.
 We have a henhouse with a run.
+A goat barn with a small paddock.
+One large rabbit hutch.
 We have an A-frame woodshed.
-Our property doesn’t have a perimeter fence yet but we have cleared the treeline so we can do that later.
-No solar panels yet either.]
+An in-progress 500-square-foot greenhouse.
+Our property doesn’t have a perimeter fence yet, but we have cleared the treeline so we can do that later.

-[2022: We have twenty extremely friendly hens, and two dairy goats.
+2023: We have fifteen extremely friendly hens, fifteen guineas, five dairy goats, and a dozen rabbits.
 Every morning I eat breakfast in front of a big picture window at a table I made with my own two hands.
 I have two toddlers, a boy who looks like his daddy and a girl who looks just like me.
 They eat with us at that table every day.
 We don’t have a wrap-around veranda, but our little porch is perfect.
 We have an incredible view of the Whitefish Range and the Canadian Rockies to our north.
-We have one ponderosa pine on the whole property, it’s right next to where my barn will go.
-Almost all the other trees are cedar, larch, and fir.]
+Almost all the other trees are cedar, larch, and fir.
+We have one lone ponderosa pine in our flower field; our horse barn will be carefully built right behind it.

 After breakfast, I go to the porch, or the overstuffed recliner- depending on the season, and I write.
 I don’t care if it’s a freelance project, my blog, or even another book, but I write for an hour at least.